PyCQA/isort/README.md

 isort your python imports for you so you don't have to.

 isort is a Python utility / library to sort imports alphabetically, and automatically separated into sections.
-It provides a command line utility, Python library, and Kate plugin to quickly sort all your imports.
+It provides a command line utility, Python library, Vim plugin, Sublime plugin, and Kate plugin to quickly sort all your imports.

 Before isort: